-BJBE is certified as a Safer Synagogueby Jewish Community Abuse Resources, Education & Solutions (JCARES), a coalition dedicated to addressing abuse across the Jewish community and perpetuating healthy, peaceful, Jewish homes, families and relationships.
-Our clergy and lay leadership have been trained in understanding the impact of abuse across the lifespan and improving access to support for congregants experiencing abusive situations.
+BJBE is certified as a Safer Synagogue by Jewish Community Abuse Resources, Education & Solutions (JCARES), a coalition dedicated to addressing abuse across the Jewish community and perpetuating healthy, peaceful, Jewish homes, families, and relationships.
+Our leadership has been trained in understanding the impact of abuse across the lifespan and improving access to support for congregants experiencing abusive situations.

 847-940-7575 Margot Andersen

 Jewish Life and G’milut Chasadim Trip to New Orleans